ibromodzi/ibromodzi/README.md

 Welcome to my GitHub profile!
 I'm passionate about AI and Machine Learning, with a strong focus on healthcare innovation.
 Here's a bit about what I'm up to:

-🔭 I'm currently working on multiple groundbreaking projects:
+🔭 I'm currently working on multiple fun projects:

 - Developing a CVF/OCT analyzer by leveraging generative AI.
 - Writing theoretical papers such as quantization for effective cybersecurity analysis.